-At one time the Art Deco styling of this abandoned hotel would have been the height of fashion – but now the building stands as a crumbling monument to another era.
+At one time the Art Deco stylings of this abandoned hotel would have been the height of fashion – but now the building stands as a crumbling monument

 Built in 1938, the deserted Royal York Hotel in Ryde, Isle of Wight quickly became a popular destination for high-society holiday-makers but was forced to close in 2006 due to a dwindling number of guests.
 Today the hotel stands ruined and abandoned, but retaining the same period features that made it popular.

 This is a perfect view of the Solent, standing in the heavenly scented gardens of Osborne House looking across to Portsmouth with a cool sea breeze, a great place to watch the world go by.